aws-samples/amazon-ivs-simple-chat-web-demo/web-ui/README.md

 ## Configuration

-The following entries in `src/config.js` (inside the web-ui project directory) are used to configure the video stream and chat websocket
+The following entries in `src/config.js` (inside the web-ui project directory) are used to configure the live video player and the chat websocket address.
+Both values will be made available to you when setting up the serverless backend using AWS CloudFormation.
+[Read more](../serverless).

 * `PLAYBACK_URL`
-  - Default video stream to play inside the video player
+  - Amazon IVS live video stream to play inside the video player

 * `CHAT_WEBSOCKET`
-  - Default WebSocket server URL
+  - WebSocket server address

 ## Limitations